codacy/docs/docs/repositories-configure/code-patterns.md

     ![Using a configuration file](images/code-patterns-config-file.png)

-The table below lists the supported configuration files for each tool.
+The table below lists the configuration file names that Codacy detects and supports for each tool:

-!!! note
-    The following tools don't support configuration files:

-    -   Checkov
-    -   Codacy ScalaMeta Pro

 <table>
   <thead>